What Is Impostor Syndrome?

 • Remind employees that making mistakes is a natural learning process and that growth often arises from stumbles and setbacks.

 • Foster an environment where employees are encouraged to be kind to themselves, celebrating their achievements and learning from their missteps without dwelling on failures.
-This shift in mindset can significantly reduce the negative impact of imposter syndrome and empower employees to embrace their imperfections as stepping stones toward growth and success.
+This shift in mindset can significantly reduce the negative impact of impostor syndrome and empower employees to embrace their imperfections as stepping stones toward growth and success.

 9. Lead by example